QuantumManiac/bookmarks-to-shortcuts/README.md

 options:
   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
                         The output folder to write the bookmarks to.
-If not specified, the output folder will be the same as the folder containing the input file.
+If not specified, the output folder will be the current working directory.
 ```